Enichan/Arenas/README.md

 - Generic `ArenaList<T>` type for storing lists inside an arena instance
 - Ability to free items via `IntPtr`
 - `SlimUnsafeRef` struct which caches fewer things than `UnmanagedRef` and is much smaller (16 bytes vs 40 bytes for `UnmanagedRef` and 32 bytes for `UnmanagedRef<T>`)
+- `SlimUnsafeRef` struct is blittable and can be stored inside arenas (see samples)

 ## Samples